davidralphlewis/binaryephemera/_notes/The-bullet-journal-method-by-Ryder-Carroll-2018.md

 [[BookNotes]] author: [[Ryder-Caroll]]

 A book about setting up a [[Bullet-journal]] but also quite philosophical.
+It also digs into CBT and theory behind why you do what you do.

 # Key Ideas